The Myth of ‘Learning Styles’

-Husmann says the most important thing, for anyone looking to learn something new, is just to really focus on the material—that’s what the most successful students from her study did.
-Rather than, say, plopping some flashcards in your lap ... “but I’m really watching the football game,” she said.
+Husmann says that the most important thing, for anyone looking to learn something new, is to really focus on the material—that’s what the most successful students from her study did.
+Rather than, say, plopping some flash cards in your lap … “but I’m really watching the football game,” she says.

 Fleming did not return a request for comment by press time, but his own papers seem to warn against getting too carried away by VARK.
 “I sometimes believe that students and teachers invest more belief in VARK than it warrants,” he wrote in 2006.
 “You can like something, but be good at it or not good at it … VARK tells you about how you like to communicate.
 It tells you nothing about the quality of that communication.”